Best Online Master’s Degrees in: Creative Writing

 Editor's Picks: Online Schools for Creative Writing

-The best online master’s degree in counseling for value is the University of Texas at El Paso (UTEP), which offers an online Masters of Fine Arts in Creative Writing.
-UTEP ranked among PayScale.com’s top 2012 ROI Rankings, with an annual return on investment (ROI) of 5.4%, and an annual ROI of 7.1% for students receiving financial aid.
+The best online master's degree in counseling for value is the University of Texas at El Paso (UTEP), which offers an online Masters of Fine Arts in Creative Writing.
+UTEP ranked at PayScale.com, with an annual return on investment (ROI) of 5.4%, and an annual ROI of 7.1% for students receiving financial aid.
 U.S. News and World Report ranked the University of Texas El Paso among the top national universities in the U.S., and also notes that the most popular majors at this university include business, Management, marketing, education, health professions, engineering, and interdisciplinary studies.
 The average freshman retention rate, which is widely recognized as an indicator of student satisfaction, is 70.5%.

 The award for flexibility goes to the University of Texas at El Paso (UTEP) for its online master's degree in creative writing.
 Students on CollegeProwler.com gave UTEP a high rating for academic flexibility, and, as noted on Walden.edu's Online Education page, this is one of the only online creative writing master's degree program of its kind — writers can complete this degree with the flexibility and convenience of working from anywhere in the world, as there are no on-campus or residency course work requirements.
 UTEP's dedicated Creative Writing faculty are operating with a singular goal in mind: to prepare serious writers for publishing and teaching careers.